daryamakavchik/mesto-project-deploy/README.md

 [Frontend part](https://github.com/daryamakavchik/mesto-project-pair) was implemented together with @yansadykov.

 This work was aimed at learning deployment to a remote cloud server.
-For this, I created a virtual machine and registered two domains (domain for frontend and subdomain for backend) at [domains.nomoreparties.site](domains.nomoreparties.site).
+For this, I created a remote server based on Linux ubuntu and registered two domains (domain for frontend and subdomain for backend) at [domains.nomoreparties.site](domains.nomoreparties.site).

 What was done:
 * added authorization and registration page layout
 * connected backend for authorization and registration (from [Backend part](https://github.com/daryamakavchik/mesto-project-backend))
 * added crash-test entrypoint
 * added .env files for frontend and backend
 * added pm2 deployment scenarios
+* set up Firewall and nginx
-* registered SSL certificates
+* registered SSL certificates (available at both https and http)

 ## Tech Stack